Free Shipping on all orders $50+

 young kids with baby at the park

 As already established, sun safety for newborns is all about avoidance.
 This means keeping your baby out of direct sunlight.
+These tips can help.

 When you go outside, dress your baby in lightweight clothing and add a wide-brimmed hat to help keep their face out of the sun.
-Consider using a stroller or car seat with a canopy to provide additional shade.

-If direct sunlight is unavoidable, apply a small amount of baby-friendly sunscreen to exposed areas of the skin.
-And when you go back inside, gently wash it off to remove any residue.
+While sunscreen isn’t usually recommended for young babies, it’s safer than the alternative of a sunburn.
+So, if direct sunlight is unavoidable, apply a small amount of baby-friendly sunscreen to exposed areas of the skin.

 6 Months And Up